Curriculum Requirements

 FINC 601 | Financial Management | 3 |

-Prerequisite: Prerequisite: FINC 501 or waiver Topics covered in FINC 601 span a broad spectrum of financial markets and of corporate financial practices to emphasize the development of a comprehensive framework for the theory and practice of financial decision-making.
-This course uses data and information technology resources to bridge the gap between abstract theories and managerial practices.
+Prerequisite: Prerequisite: FINC 501 or waiver This course uses data and information technology resources and AI tools to emphasize the development of a comprehensive framework for the theory and practice of financial decision-making.
+Topics covered span a broad spectrum of financial markets and corporate financial practices including capital budgeting, risk management and mergers and acquisitions.
+AI is utilized to extract data and enhance financial analysis.
 Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 3-0-3 |

 ||